NTNU-IE-IIR/BlueJ-Checkstyle-Plugin/README.md

 ## Usage

 The Checkstyle Plugin runs checks in BlueJ when a Project/Package is opened and when a class file's state changes.
+The plugin ignores files that have not been compiled.

 You can view the violations discovered by choosing `Show Checkstyle overview` from the `Tools` menu.
+You can also double click a violation in the overview to highlight the text in the BlueJ editor.

 Which configuration file to use can be defined in the BlueJ preferences, or swapped in the Overview window.